airyhq/airy/docs/docs/getting-started/installation/configuration.md

 - `integration`
   - `webhook`
     - `name` set this to the name of your webhook integration
-    - `maxBackoff` set this to the maximum number of seconds the webhook should wait between retries with exponential backoff
 - `media`
   - `storage`
     - `s3Key` set this to your AWS S3 access key id